trzy/FasterRCNN/README.md

 Why is it so sensitive?
 The reason is that it is acceptable for *multiple* anchors to be labeled as object anchors.
 In some cases, all anchors will have less than 70% IoU and the ground truth box will be small enough to fit entirely inside of multiple anchors, as happens here.
 In such cases, the IoU score should be exactly the same but precision issues may create a very tiny discrepancy, causing some anchors to appear to score "better" than others.

-**Takeaway lesson:** don't double-check your anchor code.
+**Takeaway Lesson:** Don't double-check your anchor code.
 Don't triple-check it.
 Check it at least 10 times.
 And then check it 10 more times once further along in implementing the rest of the model.
 There are plenty of other ways to screw up anchor labeling, too.

 ### Saving State in PyTorch